karlward/tweetsql/README.md

     import tweetsql.database
     import tweetsql.model
     tweetsql.database.init_db()
+    exit()

-Exit from the python interpreter.
+The last command exits from the python interpreter, bringing you back to the shell prompt.

 That should have setup your database schema, which means you have an empty database that is ready to store data in the right format.